islekcaganmert/activitypub-redirector/README.md

 `'/users/@username@example.org/following.json' => https://example.org/users/username/following.json`

 ### WARNING
-By using official deployment, you are accepting that we do not have any responsibility on your usage...
+By using official deployment, you are accepting that we do not have any responsibility on your usage.